-In this recipe I’ve added some grilled green onions to add a little sweetness and extra smokiness into the sauce.
-Also there’s no way I’m putting cilantro in this because I hate cilantro, but of course you can add this if you like.
+In this recipe, I’ve added some grilled green onions to add a little sweetness and extra smokiness to the sauce.
+Also, there’s no way I’m putting cilantro in this because I hate cilantro, but of course, you can add this if you like.

 Thoughts on Chimichurri Authenticity

 Should a recipe be authentic?
 What does authentic really mean?
 I don’t understand why a recipe needs to be authentic.
-If it is authentic to only add red wine vinegar in this recipe and not lime juice – who care’s?
-Authenticity doesn’t guarantee good taste, it guarantees consistency but also lack of innovation.
+If it is authentic to only add red wine vinegar in this recipe and not lime juice – who cares?
+Authenticity doesn’t guarantee good taste, it guarantees consistency but also lacks innovation.
 If we are never allowed to experiment with new variations, we will never have new ideas.